 The approach to therapy most consistent with my own is logotherapy, developed by Viktor Frankl.
 His essential presuppositions are that life has meaning at all times and that individuals are intrinsically motivated to find meaning in their life.
 Frankl believed that a “will to meaning” is the individual’s central motivation, in contrast to Adler’s “will to power” (cf. Nietzche) and Freud’s “will to pleasure,” for example.

 Generally speaking, existential theory and personalism form the philosophical foundations of my approach to therapy.
 As it would relate to psychology, personalism suggests that the dignity of the human being as “person” is the starting point for all philosophical analysis or, in fact, all research.
 Much of modern-day research is reductionistic.
-While reductionism has its advantages in specific circumstances, such as identifying the enzyme deficiency in PKU, the value and understanding of “person” has become eclipsed by the overwhelming struggle to produce “fact” or “proof.”
+While reductionism has its advantages in specific circumstances, such as identifying the enzyme deficiency in PKU, the value and understanding of “person” have become eclipsed by the overwhelming struggle to produce “fact” or “proof.”
 This is perhaps because the focus of personalists on questions of subjectivity, objectivity, unicity, relation, freedom, moral action, and ethical decision-making does not so readily lend itself to inferential research models or empirical validation, as it were.

 I believe that any responsible and ethical professional should respect efforts to show proof of any treatment’s efficacy.
 I am concerned, however, that argument by reason has seemingly fallen out of favour with professional psychologists.
 Even the University of Ottawa, where I studied, has long since abandoned its previous orientation, “Christian Personalism in a Pluralistic Context,” in favour of the more modern emphasis on providing guidance to students according to standards of so-called empirical validation.